 You can even use breaks as a reward.
 When all students have finished an assignment/project, perhaps you play a classbuilder/teambuilder game.
 These games help develop prioritization, problem-solving, and leadership skills, so they’re full of their own benefits as well 🙂

 Our Welcome to Mindfulness SEL unit has lots of fun class building and team building activities to choose from!
 These make fantastic mindful brain breaks!

 Consider incorporating some lessons on Mindfulness.
 Perhaps show an informational video on the benefits of Mindfulness practices.
 This is a great way to get buy-in from students to participate in mindfulness practices.

 Help students to see It’s okay to not have mastered something yet.
 Growth Mindset is wonderful for developing this perspective.
-We have some awesome worksheets to help students learn the difference between fixed and growth mindset as well as the amazing power of yet 🙂
+We have some awesome activities to help students learn the difference between fixed and growth mindset as well as the amazing power of yet 🙂